 - Daniele Turi, Category Theory Lecture Notes (pp. 58, Edinburgh, 2001).

-- Ravi Vakil, Some category theory’ (pp. 48: Ch.
-2 of The Rising Sea: Foundations Of Algebraic Geometry Notes.
-Latest version available here, 2015).
+- Ravi Vakil, Some category theory (pp. 57: from Ch.
+1 of The Rising Sea: Foundations Of Algebraic Geometry Notes.
+Latest version available here, 2022).

-Some books and other longer published works on category theory These are e-copies of paper publications, at introductory/intermediate level, which happen also to be officially available to download.
+Some books and other longer published works on category theory These are e-copies of paper publications, at introductory or intermediate level, which happen also to be officially available to download.
+I’ll keep this list respectable by passing over in silence those copyright-infringing pdf repositories that, of course, none of us use …

 - Samson Abramsky and Nikos Tzevelekos, Introduction to Categories and Categorical Logic (pp. 101: 2011 arXiv version of their chapter in Bob Coecke, ed.
 New Structures for Physics, Springer 2010).